Gwynsav/gwileful/.github/README.md

 ## References and Acknowledgements

+Groups/projects:
 - Again, my [modularized default rc.lua](https://github.com/Gwynsav/modular-awm-default).
 - All projects used as submodules of this one.
 - [Feather Icons](https://feathericons.com/).
 - [Fairfax](https://www.kreativekorp.com/software/fonts/fairfaxhd/).

+Individuals:
+- [Crylia](https://github.com/Crylia/crylia-theme/), use their application icon function and reference for some stuff.